-Gas-fired generation is an energy-efficient technology.
-In addition, combined heat and power (CHP) offers an even more efficient means of generating energy, substantially reducing fuel consumption without compromising the reliability and quality of the energy supply to consumers.
+Gas-fired generation is an energy-efficient technology and combined heat and power (CHP) offers an even more efficient means of generating energy that substantially reduces fuel consumption without compromising the reliability and quality of the energy supply to consumers.
 The cogeneration of electricity and steam is utilized globally as an environmentally superior, clean technology alternative to traditional power sources.

-Those in the power industry engage Blakes because of our unmatched skill and notable successes representing power industry players.
-Our lawyers have advised on many of Canada’s largest, most complex and innovative power projects.
-Combining our significant experience and energy-related expertise with our legal and regulatory skill, we offer clients cutting-edge, strategic insight, regulatory guidance and unparalleled legal counsel.
-Our Power group has advised on the development of gas-fired and cogeneration facilities, systems and operations, facilities management, regulatory compliance, environmental law, aboriginal and treaty claims, and a wide range of other concerns impacting thermal energy producers and customers.
+We provide clients with cutting-edge strategic insight, regulatory guidance and unparalleled legal counsel.
+Our lawyers have advised on many of Canada’s largest, most complex and innovative power projects, including the development of gas-fired and cogeneration facilities, systems and operations, facilities management, mergers and acquisitions, regulatory compliance, environmental law, resolution of Indigenous issues, and a wide range of other concerns impacting thermal energy producers and customers.

-Blakes Power lawyers draft and negotiate industry contracts, including power purchase agreements (PPAs); engineer, procure, construct (EPC) contracts; turbine and equipment supply agreements; long-term maintenance agreements; off-take agreements; and steam supply agreements.
+Blakes Power lawyers have extensive experience drafting and negotiating industry contracts, including power purchase agreements (PPAs), engineering, procurement and construction (EPC) contracts, turbine and equipment supply agreements, long-term maintenance agreements, off-take agreements, and steam supply agreements.
 We regularly advise on all forms of fuel supply, including thermal/gas-fired options.
-The Ontario Power Authority retained Blakes to advise on its CHP contract and requests for proposals (RFPs) and vendor selection processes, making us a firm of choice to counsel vendors and suppliers when responding to RFPs.
+The Ontario Power Authority retained Blakes to advise on its CHP projects, requests for proposals (RFPs) and vendor selection processes, making us a firm of choice to counsel vendors and suppliers when developing or responding to RFPs.